Mental Health Facilities Northampton County, PA

 Community Counseling Services

 Community Counseling Services is a mental health clinic in Northampton County, Pennsylvania, located at 1555 Northampton Street, 18043 zip code.
 Community Counseling Services offers outpatient treatment.
-Community Counseling Services provides trauma therapy, individual psychotherapy and behavior modification to seniors 65 or older, adults and young adults.
-Community Counseling Services also supports transitional age young adults, veterans and patients with eating disorders.
-Some other services provided by Community Counseling Services include suicide prevention services and family psychoeducation.
+Community Counseling Services provides psychotropic medication, cognitive behavioral therapy and behavior modification to adults, young adults and seniors 65 or older.
+Community Counseling Services also supports people with serious mental illness, veterans and people with PTSD.
+Some other services provided by Community Counseling Services include family psychoeducation and suicide prevention services.

 Learn More